csys-fresher-batch-2019/sql-karthick/README.md

 | 1002       | 6383055145 |
 | 1003       | 6383055123 |
 | 1004       | 6383567878 |

+--One user cannot have multiple pins.

+--Inactive accounts cannot be logged in.

+--Changing the upi_passwd
+update login set upi_passwd= 1234 where mobile_no=6383055138;

 ### Feature 3 : Transaction details